voladoddi/google-ml/README.md

-This marks notes of takeaways from the Google ML crash course, as well as Colab notebooks where necessary.
+This marks notes of takeaways from all ML things, as well as Colab notebooks where necessary.

 Let's do this!